ybezsonov/kro/website/docs/docs/getting-started/02-deploy-a-resource-group.md

 :::tip[info]

-**KRO** is a Kubernetes-native tool that speaks **Kubernetes**!
-All you need to get started is a Kubernetes cluster that supports CRDs, version 1.16 or later.
-KRO understands native Kubernetes resource as well as any custom resources your cluster supports.
+**kro** is a Kubernetes-native tool that speaks **Kubernetes**!
+All you need to get started is a Kubernetes cluster that supports CRDs, version 1.16 or later. kro understands native Kubernetes resource as well as any custom resources your cluster supports.

 :::